-K. Lal Kishore.
-Professor.
-Department of Electronics and Communication Engineering, J.N.T.University, Hyderabad, A.P.
-India., (lalkishorek@yahoo.com).
+K. Lal Kishore, Professor, Department of Electronics and Communication Engineering, J.N.T.University, Hyderabad, A.P.India.

+(e-mail: lalkishorek@yahoo.com).

-one sequence is physically transmitted, but three sequences are notionally transmitted and received.
-They can therefore be processed separately at the receiver to set up coincidence detection.
-In poly-alphabetic sequence design a bigram viewed as a quaternary element or a trigram viewed as an octal element is some what of a constrained concept.
+poly-alphabetic sequence design a bigram viewed as a quaternary element or a trigram viewed as an octal element is somewhat of a constrained concept.
 The Quaternary and octal elements as independent entities would have 3 and 7 first order Hamming neighbors, but bigrams and trigrams on the substratum of binary monograms, which undergo Hamming scan have only two and three first order Hamming neighbors.
 Thus, the higher order poly-gram interpretations have a disadvantage in Hamming scan.
 Also, the enlarged alphabets deteriorate the noise and Doppler robustness at higher lengths in poly-alphabetic sequence [6].